aandergr/kspalculator/README.rst

 The asterisks in the performance tables indicate that the phase of flight is done by solid fuel boosters.
-The SFB thrust limit suggestion is the minimum thrust required to fulfil your acceleration constraints.
+The SFB thrust limit suggestion is the minimum thrust required to fulfill your acceleration constraints.

 Now build one of the launchers being suggested by kspalculator and we're ready to do a giant leap for kerbinkind.